orcasmedialab/flappyBots/README.md

 ## ToDo
 **Primary**
 - Implement option to record logging only at program completion
-- Issue: Generations and Solutions are not logged in numeric order
 - Issue: Program crash can delete or partially delete log file (look into safedump)
 - Add high level Program Info to logging
 - Add ANN network info to logging (structure, etc.)